Pioneer & Ranching Crafts Day to highlight the tortilla's origins

 Visitors to the performance tent will be swaying to the beats of live bands, folklórico dancers and mariachis.
 Edinburg North High School Mariachi Oro will kick off the festivities followed by South Padre Island favorite, the Good Times Band.
 Put on your dancing boots and cut a rug to the musical stylings of the Texas Sweethearts, from Weslaco, and Edinburg hometown country band Matt and the Herdsmen.

-Local folklórico groups will take over with dance routines by Conceptos Entidad Dancística, Grupo Folklórico Juveníl de Palmview, RGV Folklórico Dance Company, PSJA North Grupo Folklórico Ichtequi and Edinburg North High School Ritmo Dorado.

-An impressive menu of food will be available with Q’in It Up BBQ serving their famous brisket and pulled pork sliders, Qweenie’s RGV serving specialty hot dogs, Emmanuel Banquets returning with traditional guisados en olla de barro tacos and nieve Mexicana, and E&B Elotes dishing up antojitos mexicanos including whole roasted corn, corn in a cup, mango en flor, cocos en vaso and fresas con crema.
+Q’in It Up BBQ, Qweenie’s RGV, Emmanuel Banquets returning with traditional guisados en olla de barro tacos and nieve Mexicana and E&B Elotes dishing up antojitos mexicanos including whole roasted corn, corn in a cup, mango en flor, cocos en vaso and fresas con crema.
 Mary T’s Pan de Campo will be selling cowboy favorites, the Rodriguez Sisters will be selling their delicious pozole, tamales and tostadas, and La Mexicana Bakery will have all of your favorite pan dulce.
 And, pair these delicious foods with a soda or agua fresca sold by the Boy Scouts.

 Free activities this year include an animal track matching game, rótulo painting sheet, living history re-enactors, cowboy roping by T.J.
 Tijerina, knot tying by Boy Scouts, horse rides by Garcia Trail Riders, sewing by the RGV Sewing Guild, rock petroglyph painting, Try On History bonnets and pockets, and ceramic pot throwing by the South Texas College Ink and Clay Club.

-So, come on, and bring the whole family—or group of friends—to enjoy this community event!
 Admission fees to Pioneer & Ranching Crafts are $8 for adults (ages 18+); $6 for seniors with ID (ages 62+), active military and students with ID (ages 13+); $5 for children (ages 4 to 12) and free for children ages 3 and younger.
-FRIENDS of the MOSTHistory are admitted free as a benefit of FRIENDship and must present their FRIENDship card at the Admissions Desk.
-You can also purchase your admission online at mosthistory.org/events.
-For more information about becoming a FRIEND or purchasing a ticket online, please call the museum at 956-383-6911.